-Calories and Fat
+Green Curry Calories and Fat

-The number calories in a serving of green curry chicken -- 395 per serving -- make this dish a good option for your meal plan.
+The number of calories in green curry chicken — 395 per serving — make this dish a good option for your meal plan.
 Men and women need different quantities of calories to meet their nutritional goals, but the typical diet includes 300 to 600 calories per meal.

 - MyFitnessPal: Thailand Restaurant - Green Curry (Chicken)

-- The Diet Channel; Calories: What's An Ideal Daily Intake?; M. Turcotte, MS, RD/LDN
+- The Diet Channel: Calories: What's An Ideal Daily Intake?

-- MayoClinic.com; Dietary Fiber: Essential For a Healthy Diet
+- MayoClinic.com: Dietary Fiber: Essential For a Healthy Diet

 - University of Maryland Medical Center; Iron; June 2009